tchrisbaker/Obsidian-Chris/Duplicate task ids  and Project Ids.md

 The time have the same Created Date in Salesforce database which is this 2021-06-16T 12:41:13

-The [[SourceTimeStamp]] is the same too for both records - 2021-06-16 12:41:13
+The Source Timestamp is the same too for both records - 2021-06-16 12:41:13

 Because of this, the Salesforce system executed them at the same exact time.
 We are doing an upsert so normally one of these would insert the other would update.
 But since they both came at the same moment, they both inserted.
-And because they both inserted, we have 2 Tasks with the same [[Task Id]]
+And because they both inserted, we have 2 Tasks with the same TaskId

 I was curious if that would be a common occurrence that we would get more than 1 request at the same moment for the same record?